 Even though we have lived in Italy for over a year and travelled around quite a bit, we have never really planned to visit Lucca.
 It’s not that we were not curious to see it, but just because we have hardly heard about Lucca for the tourist perspective.
 Let just say that Lucca has never made the top of our priorities in a country full of incredible places.

 However, things changed when we were cycling the Via Francigena in Italy and decided to make a stop in Lucca.
-In fact, this town is one of the main stops on the pilgrim’s route and although we were not doing the Via Francigena for religious purposes, a stop in Lucca is fundamental for anybody making the pilgrimage.
+In fact, this town is one of the main stops on the pilgrim’s route of Via Francigena and, although we were not doing the Via Francigena for religious purposes, a stop in Lucca is fundamental for anybody making the pilgrimage.
 And we couldn’t have been happier about it.

 Lucca ended up being one of our favourite destinations in Tuscany.
 A beautiful, historical and lively place of which has not yet been completely discovered by tourists and still preserves a lot of its originality.
 If you, like us, don’t have much time to spend there, don’t you worry as it’s completely possible to spend one day in Lucca.
 In fact, if you are in Florence, this is a perfect day trip to Lucca.

 What to do in Lucca in one day

 Cycle or walk on Lucca’s wall